 Now let’s see how this is achieved…

-Office Delve is powered by Office Graph - you can read about these in detail in our article “What is Office Delve and Office Graph” here.
+Office Delve in CRM: Office Delve is powered by Ofice Graph - you can read about these in detail in our article “What is Office Delve and Office Graph” here.
 Delve proactively surfaces trending and relevant content based on machine learning within your CRM to help you find relevant information more quickly – again, with the aim of increasing productivity.

 Auto Document Generation: Using pre-defined Word and Excel templates you can now create documents through minimal clicks to create personalised documents without any need for data extraction.
 You can customise and manage your templates to create branded material automatically.